Mediterranean Tuna Salad

 Homemade vinaigrette in a bowl with a fork

-Start with the vinaigrette, so the flavors have a little time to blend.
+Make the vinaigrette: I like to start with the vinaigrette so the flavors have a little time to blend.
 Combine ¼ cup olive oil, 2 Tbsp red wine vinegar, 1 Tbsp lemon juice, 1 tsp dried oregano, ½ tsp salt, and ¼ tsp freshly cracked pepper.
 Set the dressing aside.

 red onion slices soaking in a bowl of water

-If you want to soften the flavor of the red onions, soaking them for five minutes or so in ice water really helps!
+Shock the onions (optional): If you want to soften the flavor of the red onions, soaking them for five minutes or so in ice water really helps!
 I slice them first to give more surface area to water contact, then finely dice them after soaking.
-For this recipe I used about ½ of a red onion.
+For this recipe, I used about ½ of a red onion.

 Chopped vegetables in a bowl